jagjitsingh700/AzureAppServiceLoggingPOC/README.md

   Example:

   az webapp create --name LoggingAppPOC500 --resource-group AzureLoggingPOC --plan AzureAppServiceLoggingPOCPlan --deployment-source-url https://github.com/jagjitsingh700/AzureAppServiceLoggingPOC.git

+ NB!
+I had some issues deploying from Github, so I deployed from Visual Studio locally to Azure.
+So just clone repository and deploy from VS.

 **STEP 4.
 Create a Storage Account where we will keep all the logs with retention**